How Humpback whale Inspired Wind Turbine Blades

 Despite weighing around 30 tonnes (up to 36 tonnes for large adults), humpback whales are remarkably agile, executing tight turns to herd fish.
 The leading edge of their flippers has large bumps (tubercles) that prevent stalling at high angles of attack by creating small vortices that keep airflow attached to the flipper surface.

-In the language of biomimicry, this falls under the Move › Manage fluid flow category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Manage fluid flow category.

 The Design Principle